Climate Action Plan

 Climate Compass

 Elk Grove is in the process of updating the 2019 CAP, providing direction for the City on implementing climate, sustainability and resilience goals.
 The Climate Compass will ensure the action plan continues to be consistent with new State laws, such as AB 1279, with the 2022 CARB Scoping Plan, and as a CEQA tiering document.
-The development of the Climate Compass, the update to the 2019 Climate Action Plan, will take place over the next 18 months and involve many opportunities for public engagement.
+The development of the Climate Compass, the update to the 2019 Climate Action Plan, started in spring 2023 and will continue through summer 2025 and involve many opportunities for public engagement.

 Right Content